iancze/DiskJockey/docs/cookbook.md

       BMIN: 0.9 # arcsec # Minor axis of ellipse
       BPA: 1.0 # degrees east of North of the semi-major axis.

+Now, a good thing to check is that our setup parameters actually satisfy the Nyquist theorem.
+There is a helper script for this

+    $ max_baseline.jl
+    Dataset channels are velocities from -10.517295788189767 to -42.656605289812504 and span -32.13930950162273 km/s.
+    Midpoint is -26.586950539001137 km/s.
+    Max baseline 338.5121039138373 kilolambda
+    Nyquist sampling satisfied. dRA: 0.0234375 [arcsec/pix] ; dRA_max: 0.2769671424693894 [arcsec/pix]
+    Image size satisfied.
+Image size at the closest distances: 510.0 [AU]; outer radius of the grid + 10%: 330.0 [AU]

+It looks like everything is OK to start!

+## Makefile

+New in v0.1.3, I've written a Makefile which should simplify a lot of the necessary tasks within the directory for a sigle object.
+You can generally do everything you need to via `make <target>`, where the various targets will now be described.

 ## Plotting up the model structure

 To get a first pass glimpse at what the model will look like, you can make plots of the key quantities as a function of disk position.
-Running the script

-    $ plot_structure.jl
+    $ make structure

 will create plots in your current working directory of velocity, temperature, and surface density.
+If want to play around with this, change a parameter in `config.yaml` and then rerun `make structure`

 ![Temperature](temperature.png)